 7. Send offers to Likers

-Still wondering what to do when sales are slow on Poshmark?
+Use these Poshmark selling tips to boost sales.
 Relist items in your online closet, update photos and descriptions, and work on your marketing strategy.
 Business will pick up soon, and you’ll already be ahead of the game when it does.
 Hang in there and be proactive!
 You’ve got this.